AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-\textbf{Generalization to models.} We evaluate the methods across various model architectures, as reported in \autoref{models}.
-AsFT consistently achieves the lowest HS and competitive fine-tuning accuracy, offering the best trade-off among baselines.
-For models within the same architecture family (e.g., Llama-2 and Llama-3), it reduces HS by 36.00$\%$ and improves accuracy by 1.00$\%$.
-AsFT also performs well on other architectures like Qwen-2 and Gemma-2, maintaining the best balance between safety and performance.
-These conclusions hold for challenging tasks like GSM8K (results in \autoref{models_Gsm8k}).
+We evaluate methods across various architectures, as shown in Tab.~\ref{models}.
+AsFT consistently achieves the lowest harmful score (HS) and competitive accuracy, providing the best trade-off among baselines.
+It reduces HS by 36.00\% and improves accuracy by 1.00\% for models in the same architecture family (e.g., Llama-2 and Llama-3).
+AsFT also excels with other architectures like Qwen-2 and Gemma-2, maintaining an optimal balance between safety and performance, which is consistent in challenging tasks like \textbf{GSM8K}.